rahulbytes/rahulbytes/README.md

 ###

 <p align="left">My name is Rahul Dey<br>I am currently working in Genpact as an Associate for GE Healthcare in their IB Team US & Canda.
-My job usually requires me to work with different stakeholders, solving their business needs in CRM and working on with Excel to get the data and find workable opportunities.
-I am very passionate about the field of Data analytics and currently working on to get an opprtunitity to work on it.
+My job usually requires me to work with different stakeholders, solving their business needs in CRM and working on with Excel to get the data  and Power BI Dashboards for cleints.
 I have profound knowledge in SQL(Postgres),MS Excel, Power BI, Python(in-progress) and Tabelau(most probably in sometime). </p>

 ###